- HMS Community Values

 - There are limited exceptions to confidentiality—where the Ombuds determines there is an imminent risk of serious harm and where the Ombuds is required to provide information pursuant to court order or other legal process.

-- The Office functions independently and outside of existing administrative structures but for administrative and budgetary purposes reports directly to the HMS Executive Dean for Administration and more generally to the Deans of Harvard Medical School, School of Dental Medicine and School of Public Health.
+- The Office functions independently and outside of existing administrative structures but for administrative and budgetary purposes reports directly to the HMS Executive Dean for Administration and more generally to the Deans of Harvard Medical School, School of Dental Medicine and T.H.
+Chan School of Public Health.

 - The Ombuds neither compels other offices to take specific action nor receives compulsory orders about how to approach a particular issue.